AdguardTeam/AGLint/README.md

 We recommend using `.aglintrc.yaml` or `.aglintrc.yml` because YAML is more compact and easier to read, and it supports comments.

+> [!WARNING]
-> **Warning**: If you have multiple configuration files in the same directory, the CLI will throw an error and ask you
+> If you have multiple configuration files in the same directory, the CLI will throw an error and ask you
 > to fix it.

+> [!WARNING]
-> **Warning**: If your configuration file is syntactically invalid or contains unknown / invalid options, the CLI will
+> If your configuration file is syntactically invalid or contains unknown / invalid options, the CLI will
 > throw an error and ask you to fix it.

+> [!WARNING]
-> **Warning**: If your configuration file is not named in one of the ways listed above, the CLI will ignore it (since it
+> If your configuration file is not named in one of the ways listed above, the CLI will ignore it (since it
 > cannot recognize it as a configuration file).

 ### Configuration file structure